calebbradley/plugin1/README.md

 plugin1
 =======
-Beginning work with plugin creation.
-Lots of work left.
-Basic foundation laid I think.
+Beginning experimentation with the idea of plugin creation.

+Beginner practice only, and does not represent what I have learned since.